Clarke Gayford asked both of Jacinda Ardern's parents if he could marry their daughter

 "But he told me he asked both my parents.
 I like that.
 That was kind of old school and then at the same time a modern feminist twist on a very old tradition," Ardern said.

-The Prime Minister's father David Ross Ardern is the current High Commissioner of New Zealand to Niue and a former police officer.
+The Prime Minister's father, David Ross Ardern, is the administrator of Tokelau, based in Auckland and is a former police officer.

-Earlier this week it was revealed the couple got engaged on top of Mokotahi Hill in the northern Hawke's Bay.
+Earlier this week it was revealed Gayford and the Prime Minister got engaged on top of Mokotahi Hill in the northern Hawke's Bay.

-The couple spent Easter at Clarke Gayford's family bach in Mahia on the East Coast.
+The couple spent Easter at Gayford's family bach in Mahia on the East Coast.

 Ardern laughed that the proposal was "intimate", which included the Prime Minister's security team, a couple of locals and an interested dog.